-ASONAM '19, August 27-30, 2019, Vancouver, Canada © 2019 Association for Computing Machinery.
-ACM ISBN 978-1-4503-6868-1/19/08/\$15.00 http://dx.doi.org/10.1145/3341161.3343526 Thanks to the efforts of many researchers, several key factors affecting the success of online communities have been revealed.
+Thanks to the efforts of many researchers, several key factors affecting the success of online communities have been revealed.
 Example key factors include community size [14], diversity [5], member turnover [15], leadership [6], membership, and topic overlaps with other communities [7], [16].
-However, since the success of online communities is a very complex phenomenon, we have only a partial understanding of its mechanisms, and analyzing the factors determining the success of online communities is still a hot research topic [1], [15]-[18].
+However, since the success of online communities is a very complex phenomenon, we have only a partial understanding of its mechanisms, and analyzing the factors determining the success of online communities is still a hot research topic [1], [13], [15]-[17].

 This paper continues the line of above-mentioned studies aimed at understanding the factors affecting the success of online communities, and comprehensively examines the effects of social network structure on the success of an online community.
-Among several aspects of the success of online communities, we particularly focus on two aspects of success: growth and survival, which have been actively studied in existing studies [8], [9], [16], [19].
-Although the effects of some features of the social networks of community members on the growth and survival of online communities have been already investigated [9], [19], there still remain several uninvestigated features.
-A seminal work by Backstrom et al. [19] investigated social network features affecting community growth.
+Among several aspects of the success of online communities, we particularly focus on two aspects of success: growth and survival, which have been actively studied in existing studies [8], [10], [13], [16], [18].
+Analysis of a social network of individuals is useful for quantifying the characteristics of their communication patterns [19], and therefore, the effects of some features of the social networks of community members on the growth and survival of online communities have been already investigated [10], [18].
+However, there still remain several uninvestigated features.
+A seminal work by Backstrom et al. [18] investigated social network features affecting community growth.
 The investigated features included the clustering coefficient [20] and the number of links in the social network of the community.
-Subsequently, Kairam et al. [9] examined the effects of density, clustering coefficient, clique ratio, and the fraction of the giant component on the growth and survival of communities.
-This paper extends the work by Kairam et al. [9], and makes an exploratory examination of the effects of a wide variety of social network features, which include centralization [21], features related to cluster structures [22], and features of the dyadic relation between nodes [23], [24].
+Subsequently, Kairam et al. [10] examined the effects of density, clustering coefficient, clique ratio, and the fraction of the giant component on the growth and survival of communities.
+This paper extends the work by Kairam et al. [10], and makes an exploratory examination of the effects of a wide variety of social network features, which include centralization [21], features related to cluster structures [22], and features of the dyadic relation between nodes [23], [24].

-We particularly focus on the popular online discussion forum Reddit1, and address the following three research questions related to the growth and survival of Reddit communities.
+We particularly focus on the popular online discussion forum Reddit\, and address the following three research questions related to the growth and survival of Reddit communities.